 Water the Gladiolus corms right after planting them.
-You will then want to water them regularly but allow the soil to dry out between waterings.
+You will then want to water them regularly but allow the soil to dry out between watering.
 They need about 1 inch of water a week.

 Once the Gladiolus begin to get taller, you will want to find a way to stake them so that they don't fall over once they begin to flower.
 Planting them in clusters, as shown in the above photo, does help with keeping them stable but you may still find that you need additional support.
 A simple wooden stake works well for a support.
 Gladiolus can grow up to five feet tall.